canonical/chisel-docs/README.md

 Note: more tests will be added in the future.
 <!-- TODO: update the tests description once there are more -->

-After submitting a pull request, you changes will be reviewed by a project maintainer.
+After submitting a pull request, your changes will be reviewed by a project maintainer.